 So, in my opinion, there’s room for a competitor to enter the market and offer a $25 per month plan for a good conversational experience, with the commitment to keep all privileges granted at signup indefinitely part of your plan.
 That’s the least you can expect when you sign up for something: keep your basic rights for the duration of your subscription.

-It won't be easy for me to abandon Typeform since I have multiple forms active in tens of variations (with different hidden fields to track their sources).
-I'm at least expecting Typeform to grant me the possibility to keep my forms alive within my current budget.
-I haven't heard from them yet and will update this piece accordingly.
-Whatever their answer might be, the love story is over.
-They've lost a strong advocate.
+It won’t be easy for me to fully abandon Typeform since I have multiple forms active in tens of variations (with different hidden fields to track their sources).